Sir William Perkins's School: Facilities

 The School is situated in 13 acres of greenbelt land in Surrey with grounds and playing fields, tennis courts and a floodlit Astroturf pitch.
 The School embarked on a number of building projects during the mid 2000s starting with a new Sports Hall, Performing Arts base, fitness studio and a dance studio.
 More recently a large Atrium café has been built to connect to the existing dining hall, two new Drama Studios and a state of the art Sixth Form Centre with seminar rooms, a careers centre, large common room with kitchen, work spaces and an outdoor terrace.
 The SWPS Boat Club was opened in 2016 as part of the School's Building Development programme and is situated at Laleham Reach.

 Houses

 Originally there were just two houses: L and P. The girls who were perceived to be more literary from their entrance exam were put into L (Latin) and the girls more inclined towards Mathematics were put into P (Parallel).
 The additional houses, M and Q, were added in the later formative years of the school that stands today.
 In 2014, the house names were changed, from single letters to names of famous and intelligent women of Britain: Lonsdale, Montagu, Pankhurst and Quant.
 Each house bears its own crest and colour: Lonsdale (red), Montagu (yellow), Pankhurst (green) and Quant (blue).

+In the 1960's and 1970's there were four houses, Tulk, Brunner, Rollitt and Rickman.
+L and P were the names of the classes, eg 1L, 3P - not houses.